alsocalledchris/Github-search-example-with-Angular-and-Typescript/README.md

 gulp build
 npm start

-View release version under /release/index.html
+View ready to release version under /release/index.html with minified JS and CSS.
+Run gulp task 'watch' to make changes to files (will re-generate CSS and JS on save of SCSS and TS files)

 (You will need bower and gulp installed globally - use "npm install gulp -g" and "npm install bower -g" if the above commands throw errors)